 Owners shall be given a reasonable amount of time, 30 days, to make repairs to units, in accordance with Federal Rules and Regulations.
 For conditions that are not life-threatening, the Authority may grant extensions of time to make repairs upon the request of the owner, if the Authority determines the extension is appropriate.
 All life-threatening HQS deficiencies must be corrected within 24 hours from the inspections.
 If the violations are not corrected by the deadline date, the Authority may suspend payment or terminate the HAP Contract.
 These procedures place ultimate responsibility for the correction of any HQS violation found during an inspection with the owner.
 However, the owner is not responsible for a breach of the HQS that is not caused by the owner, and for which the family is responsible.
 The Authority may terminate assistance to a family because of HQS breach caused by the family.
 The Authority will verify that necessary repairs have been completed by the end of the corrective period, or any Authority approved extension.
 The Authority will determine the verification process based on the severity of the corrections and/or its experience with the owner and knowledge of the property.
-The Authority may require a re-inspection to verify that repairs were completed.
+The Authority may require a reinspection to verify that repairs were completed.
+Repairs may also be verified through the production of verifiable documents including invoices, photographs and receipts.
 If required, the family and owner will be given reasonable notice of the reinspection appointment.
 If the deficiencies have not been corrected by the time of the reinspection, the Authority will send a notice of abatement to the owner, or in the case of family caused violations, a notice of termination to the family, in accordance with Authority policies.
 If the Authority is unable to gain entry to the unit in order to conduct the scheduled reinspection, the Authority will consider the family to have violated its obligation to make the unit available for inspection.
 This may result in termination of the family's assistance.